 These delicious Banana Oatmeal Energy Balls will get you through your day!
 Just mix, roll and enjoy this no-bake healthy snack.

-These are gluten-free if you ensure you use certified gluten-free oats
+- Gluten-free.
+These are gluten-free if you ensure you use certified gluten-free oats.

-- Old Fashioned Oats – these are chunkier than their quick cook counterparts.
-You may substitute quick cook oats, but the balls will be less textured.
+- Old Fashioned Oats.
+Chunkier than quick cook oats, providing more texture.
+Quick cook oats can be used as a substitute, but the balls will be less textured.

-- Honey – raw honey adds a touch of sweetness.
-Yum!
-Maple syrup is a good substitute if you need one.
+- Honey.
+Raw honey adds a touch of sweetness.
+Maple syrup can be used as a substitute if needed.

-- Chia Seeds – find these in the health food section of the grocery store.
-They’re full of fiber and kind of fabulous.
+- Chia Seeds.
+Found in the health food section of the grocery store.
+They are full of fiber and add a nice texture.

-- Dried Banana Chips – I buy these in the produce section of the grocery store.
+- Dried Banana Chips.
+Usually found in the produce section of the grocery store.

 - Mash the banana in a mixing bowl, and add the remaining ingredients.